-The article by Mitrano et al. (2013) addresses the pivotal question whether particle suspensions can be modeled by continuum equations, despite the inevitable formation of clusters.
-Whether particles interact with atmospheric turbulence as cloud aerosols (Chun et al. 2005), flow as a suspension through chemical reactors (Pepiot & Desjardins 2012), or rise in volcanic eruptions (Doronzo et al. 2012), they invariably produce clusters that theory cannot ignore.
-Industrial risers, for example, lift catalyst particles with a gas to stimulate chemical reactions.
-A challenge is to predict the drag on particles, so their concentration and reaction rates may be calculated.
+The article by Mitrano et al. (2014) addresses the pivotal question of whether particle suspensions can be modelled by continuum equations, despite the inevitable formation of clusters.
+Whether particles interact with atmospheric turbulence (Chun et al. 2005) or flow as a suspension through chemical reactors (Pepiot & Desjardins 2012), they invariably produce clusters that theory cannot ignore.
+A challenge is to predict the drag on particles, so that their concentration and reaction rates may be calculated.
 Unfortunately, the average drag force on clustered solids is much less than if particles were homogeneously distributed (Helland et al. 2007), a fact that wild geese exploit to fly long distances.

 An essential ingredient for cluster formation is inertia, which compels particles to skip fluid streamlines (Maxey 1987).
-Kinetic energy losses exacerbate this mechanism, either as particles interact with the surrounding fluid (Wylie & Koch 2000), or as they collide inelastically with one another (Conway & Glasser 2004).
+Kinetic energy losses exacerbate this mechanism, either as particles interact with the surrounding fluid (Wylie & Koch 2000), or as they collide inelastically with one another (Hopkins, Jenkins & Louge 1993).
 Turbulence also congregates particles in regions where their collisions are more frequent than if they were homogeneously distributed (Longmire & Eaton 1992; Duncan et al. 2005; Simonin et al. 2006; Pan & Padoan 2010; Bec et al. 2010).